Government Benefits & Services

 Social Security benefits may be available to people who cannot work due to a medical condition that's expected to last at least one year or result in death.

 The Temporary Disability Assistance Program (TDAP) is available to help low-income, disabled Marylanders through a period of short-term disability or while they are awaiting approval of federal disability support.

-Rights of Food Supplement Program applicants and recipients
+Rights of Supplemental Nutrition Assistance Program applicants and recipients.

 WIC helps parents under age 5 with nutrition education, supplemental foods, and care referrals

 EAFC is a program to support the income of families in need.

 The Family Investment Administration of the Maryland Department of Human Resources is the central coordinating and directing agency of all public assistance programs in the State, one of which is the Family Investment Program (FIP).
 This program is administered locally by county social services departments with the ultimate goal of providing employment and training activities, supportive services, and benefits that enable recipients to get jobs and improve their economic circumstances.